iossifovlab/snakeobjects/documentation/documentation.rst

 * a ``so_pipeline`` parameter that points to the *pipeline directory* for the pipeline that will operate on the project (a relative paths are relative based on the project directory);
-* parameters pointing to the input that will be used by the project;
+* parameters pointing to the input data that will be used by the project;
 * parameters pointing to the meta-data describing the projects input;
 * a ``default_snakemake_args`` parameter that specifies the command line arguments that are passed to ``snakemake`` at every invocation of